 At the top you see "breadcrumbs" that show you where you have been so you can find your way back.
-The main course window is called "dlima_01".

 Assignments

 (See instructions on the Assignment page above.)
 Remember, do not write (compose) your assignment in the text box!
 Rather, compose your assignment as a separate file in Word or other program, then paste it.
 This will allow you to revise and edit your work and submit only the final version.
 It will also save you the frustration of losing your text before submitting the assignment!